Giovanni Battista Tiepolo (Venice 1697 - Madrid 1770)

+Over his long career he worked throughout Europe, becoming one of the most sought after artists of the period.
 A contemporary describes Tiepolo as ‘the most famous Venetian painter, the most renowned...well-known in Europe, and the most honoured in his own country’.⁴ Although he is best remembered for his grandiose oil paintings it is in his graphic work that we see ‘the freest, most complete expression of his genius’.⁵

 When the present drawing was sold in 1983, the attribution was confirmed by Professor George Knox, after having seen it in the original.